 More recently, his research has focused on the climate-water-agriculture nexus, studying climate change (mainly glacier retreat and glacial lakes) and land fragmentation.
 His current research projects include an NSF’s CNH grant funded community-based approach to reduce glacier lake outburst flooding (GLOF) in the Mt.
 Everest region, adaptive pathways to climate change in the Gandaki River Basin of Nepal, and the urban conversions of agricultural lands in the Phoenix Metropolitan Area and the Kathmandu Valley.

-Outside of academia, Milan is a serious hobbyist of nature-culture photography (500px and vimeo), always seeking to improve my design-visualization skills.
+Outside of academia, Milan is a serious hobbyist of photography focused on nature and culture (500px and vimeo), always seeking to improve his design-visualization skills.
 He is captivated by mountain communities as well as Arizona’s unique landscapes, which are often the subjects of his research and hobbies.